A Guide to Burial Costs & Arrangements

 It is also important to remember that if your loved was not a resident of the area you wish to bury them in, the cost may be significantly more.

 The average cost for a basic burial in the UK in 2018 was £4,798.
 The actual cost of a funeral can vary greatly depending on where in the UK you are, what type of funeral you are organising, and whether or not your loved one has chosen to use a funeral plan.

 Your loved one’s wishes

-When deciding how to plan a funeral and burial, many people will take their loved one’s wishes into account.
+When deciding how to plan a burial, many people will take their loved one’s wishes into account.
 However, you may feel that you are unable to afford aspects of those wishes, so it is important to know that you are not legally required to do so.

 If you are concerned about the cost of a burial, find out if you may be entitled to financial support.